 These insects are masters of survival.
 Once cold weather hits, their body temperatures drop and they seek out a warm place to spend the frosty season.
 Don’t assume your ant problem is gone with the sunshine though; their nest entrances are closed for now but will reopen as soon as temperatures rise.

 Mice and Rats

 Insects can also be a cause for health concerns.
-Flies, for example, will feed on rotting foods or feces and then bring disease on their feet, bodies or in their stomachs.
-A fly will feed by injecting food with a substance from its stomach, turning the food into liquid and allowing the fly to pull the now liquefied food in through its tube shaped mouth.
+Flies, for example, will feed on rotting foods or feces and then bring disease to their feet, bodies or in their stomachs.
+A fly will feed by injecting food with a substance from its stomach, turning the food into liquid and allowing the fly to pull the now liquefied food in through its tube-shaped mouth.
 Some of the liquid can be left behind, waiting for you or a family member to ingest it.

-If you see signs, don’t despair; we’re in the business of ridding pests that will devalue your home and possibly have an ill affect on your health.
-Our professional, knowledgeable team will work to keep your family safe and will let you know what steps you can take in future to help prevent further outbreaks.
+If you see signs, don’t despair; we’re in the business of ridding pests that will devalue your home and possibly have an ill effect on your health.
+Our professionals at Contact Pest Control are a knowledgeable team that will work to keep your family safe and will let you know what steps you can take in the future to help prevent further outbreaks.
 Give us a call if you suspect a pest or have already recognized the signs of an infestation.